 What to do… what to do?

-Yes, I know that both the range of electric vehicles is likely to improve and that charging should become quicker, but will they improve significantly by 2040 when the last petrol and diesel-engined cars leave the production line?
+Yes, I know that the range of electric vehicles is likely to improve and that charging should become quicker, but will they improve significantly by 2040 when the last petrol and diesel-engined cars leave the production line?

 Electric cars will be fine for commuter journeys and shopping trips, and they can be charged up overnight from the domestic supply, but are they really viable for longer distances?

 Every year I make the annual pilgrimage to the NEC Classic Car Show from my North Norfolk home, a distance of 168 miles, or 336 miles there and back.
 With an electric vehicle, I would have to stop for a charge up, but as I would be stopping for an evening meal anyway, the time delay would not be an inconvenience.
-But this is the 2019 scenario, when there are few electric vehicles on the road.
-What happens when we get to the 2040s when most vehicles are electric, and all new cars will be.
+However, this is the 2019 scenario, when there are few electric vehicles on the road.
+What happens when we get to the 2040s when most vehicles are electric, and all new cars will be?

 Will there be queues for charging points?
 The 10-minute stop at the filling station might morph into the 30-plus minute wait at the charging point with stressed out motorists waiting impatiently for you to finish topping up your power banks so that they can take your place in order to resume their journey.
 Due to the longer wait to replenish a vehicle’s range, will more and more charging points proliferate?
 Will there be huge car parks adjacent to main roads full of charging points?